hp-gong/hp-easy-export/README.md

 These are the 4 current browsers that currently support/display this plugin correctly

-1. FireFox (Current Version: 53.0.3 and up)
+1. FireFox (Current Version: 64 and up)
-2. Chrome (Current Version: 58.0 and up)
+2. Chrome (Current Version: 71 and up)
-3. Opera (Current Version: 45.0 and up)
+3. Opera (Current Version: 56 and up)
-4. Internet Explorer (Last Version: 11)
+4. Microsoft Edge (Current Version: 42 and up)

 == Frequently Asked Questions ==

 <b>Q. What kind of file does the Easy Export plugin export</b>

-<b>A.</b> The Easy Export plugin will output the data into a CSV & PDF and also print out.
+<b>A.</b> The Easy Export plugin will output the data into a CSV & PDF and also print out spreadsheets.

 <b>Q. How many Lists are there?</b>

-<b>A.</b> There are 5 Lists and those lists are: Order List, Billing List, Shipping List, Product List and Mailing List
+<b>A.</b> There are 7 Lists and those lists are: Order List, Sale List, Billing List, Shipping List, Mailing List, Product List and Category List.

 <b>Q. What happened if I deactivate the plugin or delete the plugin?</b>